CERT-Bund/misp-warninglists-analyzer/README.md

 Checks observable against the MISP-warninglists.

 ## Requirements
-To be able to install pygit2, libgit2-devel (libgit2.h) has to be installed.
-See requirements.txt for python dependencies.
-Maybe, it is necessary to run `ldconfig` after installing pygit2 in order to use it properly.
+To be able to use the analyzer, [misp-warninglists repository](https://github.com/MISP/misp-warninglists) must be cloned.

 ## Configuration
 ```
 MISPWarningLists {
-  enablepull = true # allow cloning (later pulling) the repo (default: true)
-  alloweddelta = 86400 # time in seconds, when updating is necessary (default: 86400s (24h))
+  path = "/path/to/misp-warninlists"   # (Default: "misp-warninglists")
 }
 ```